dean0x7d/pybinding/docs/advanced/kwant.rst

     smatrix = kwant.smatrix(kwant_system)
     ...  # call smatrix methods

-A Pybinding :class:`.Model` is defined as usual and then converted to the Kwant-compatible format by calling the :meth:`.Model.tokwant` method.
+A pybinding :class:`.Model` is defined as usual and then converted to the Kwant-compatible format by calling the :meth:`.Model.tokwant` method.
 The resulting `kwant_system` can be used as expected.

 Complete example
 ----------------

-A detailed overview of scattering model construction in Pybinding is available in the :doc:`tutorial </tutorial/scattering>`.
+A detailed overview of scattering model construction in pybinding is available in the :doc:`tutorial </tutorial/scattering>`.
 Here, we present a simple example of a graphene wire with a potential barrier: